anemes/qgis_sam3plugin/README.md

 This plugin is licensed under the **GNU General Public License v2.0 or later** (GPL-2.0+).
 See [LICENSE](LICENSE) for the full text.

-The HITL segmentation backend (separate repo) is licensed under CC BY-NC-4.0.
+This should be paired with a backend - demo of one is here: https://github.com/anemes/backend_samdino